tommybobbins/potential-disco/README.md

 cd bootstrap
 cat README.md
 ````
-Read the README.md in there which will bootstrap the cluster through to the Github actions stages
+Read that README.md to see how to bootstrap the cluster through Github Actions.

 # Argo Setup

-Replace SecretsManager Secrets with the URL of the repository and your PAT token
+Once the Github actions have run, replace the SecretsManager secrets with the URL of the repository and your PAT token

 ````
 {"gh_pat_token":"REPLACE ME!","url":"https://github.com/tommybobbins/potential-disco"}